davidlattimore/davidlattimore.github.io/working-on-rust-iteration-time.md

 It's possible that you'll see crates being recompiled and Cargo doesn't give you a reason.
 One common reason in this case is that the features for that crate have changed.
 This typically happens when you're using a cargo workspace.
 Different crates in your workspace might request different features from your dependencies.
-When building the whole workspace `cargo build`, the union of those features is used, however if you then request to just build a single crate, e.g. `cargo build -p foo`, only the features needed by the `foo` crate will be built, which means the dependency needs to be rebuilt.
+When building the whole workspace with `cargo build`, the union of those features is used, however if you then request to just build a single crate, e.g. `cargo build -p foo`, only the features needed by the `foo` crate will be built, which means the dependency needs to be rebuilt.
 One way that some people solve this is to create a `workspace-hack` package that depends on all your dependencies with the union of all their features then have all your packages depend on `workspace-hack`. [cargo-hakari](https://crates.io/crates/cargo-hakari) is a tool to help automate this.
 Other options are to just not use workspaces or never use the `-p` flag.

 ## Investigating remaining time